dbashford/mimosa-require-commonjs/README.md

 ```

 * `exclude`: an array of regexes.
 Files matching these regexes will not be wrapped.
 By default vendor scripts and `main.`/`main-` files are not wrapped.
 Vendor browser files often don't take kindly to being wrapped.  `main.` and `main-` are there as assumed matches for main requirejs config files.

+## Example

+The [AngularFunMimosaCommonJS](https://github.com/dbashford/AngularFunMimosaCommonJS) project is a working example of a project that uses Mimosa and CommonJS.
+Check it out.
+Hopefully it'll answer any questions you have.